CrowdLinker/shortener/README.md

 -----------

 * Generate Shortlink.
 Ability to use any custom domain of your choice.
-* Single Sign On - Currently supports Facebook and username/password.
+* Single Sign On - Currently supports Facebook,Twitter and username/password.
 * Track clicks (Including unique clicks)
 * Track Location - Countries and City
 * SafeBrowsing